Frequently Asked Questions

 The answer to this question will most definitely vary depending on who you ask.
 There really is no definitive criteria that defines a reputable breeder versus a non-reputable breeder.
 Although, there are certain factors that should be considered before choosing a breeder.
 An ill-informed decision can result in a lifetime of health issues and medical bills.

 Honest breeders provide documentation of health tests performed on breeding stock, documents related to health testing on pups if necessary, and a health guarantee.
-Typically they do not advertise on websites like craigslist, undercut other breeders’ prices by a substantial amount, sell puppies through venues like pet shops, or offer multiple breeds for sale.
+They will not sell a family more than one pup at a time (ex: a pair of siblings/littermates).
+Typically they do not advertise on sites like craigslist, undercut other breeders’ prices by a substantial amount, sell puppies through venues like pet shops, or offer multiple breeds for sale.
 Beware of breeders selling puppies for significantly less than the mainstream.
 People claiming to have amazing bloodlines, but have no registration paperwork or do not provide registration for their puppies, should be avoided.
 Also, be cautious of people who raise multiple dog breeds because this usually signals a puppy mill or home breeder that doesn’t health test.

 Unfortunately, irresponsible breeders aren’t the only people to avoid.
 Scam artists are crafty, often designing complex websites in an attempt to make a quick buck.
 Although the images and text are stolen from other places, the scam sites appear legitimate to unsuspecting buyers.
 However, there are always red flags.
 Repeatedly we have seen false claims of housebroken puppies and free shipping coupons.
 Without a doubt, these claims remain consistent within the scammer community.